-Based on research and my experiences, below are the 5 best detangling tools besides the fingers on the market:
+Based on research and my experiences, below are the 5 best detangling tools besides the fingers on the market:-

 Best Qualities of Bone Combs

-- They are anti-static and heat resistant.
+- Bone combs are anti-static and heat-resistant.

-There are some manufactures who pass off brown plastic combs as bone combs but it’s easy to identify by the price as well as recognizable seams in the comb.
+There are some manufacturers who pass off brown plastic combs as bone combs but it’s easy to identify by the price as well as recognizable seams in the comb.

 My bone combs come from Hair Sense.
 Bone combs work for all hair types.
 As far as detangling tools go, I give bone combs 5/5.

-If you’re not familiar with Ouidad, they produce products for curly girls.
+If you’re not familiar with Ouidad, they produce products for curly ladies.
 I have a few of their products in my stash.
 Their wide tooth comb is made of black plastic and has a nifty handle that you can hang on your shower rack.

 The comb comes with a love your curls starter kit on Ouidad website or you can buy it separately HERE.
 I rate this comb 4/5.